drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 ## 🔭Scope

-This project will develop an e-commerce analytics dashboard to analyze the sales performance of Shopee Supermarket in order for businesses to obtain valuable insights and look to optimize their online sales and marketing efforts.
+This project will develop an e-commerce analytics dashboard to analyze the sales performance of household supplies at Shopee Supermarket in order for businesses to obtain valuable insights and look to optimize their online sales and marketing efforts.

 - The data that will be used in this project is collected from <a href="https://shopee.com.my/">Shopee</a> Malaysia.
 It is an e-commerce platform that sells a variety of categories of products like Home & Living, Health & Beauty and Electronics.